zuozhenggh/learning-library/common/labs/cloud-login/pt_BR-pre-register-free-tier-account.md

 6. Select the link (if possible) or copy and paste the link into your browser.

-7. Enter the following information to create your Oracle Cloud Free Tier account.
+7. Enter the following information to create your Oracle Cloud Modo Gratuito account.
        * Choose a **Password**
        * Enter your **Company Name**
        * Your **Cloud Account Name** will generate automatically based on your inputs, you can change that name by entering a new value.
 Remember what you wrote.
 You'll need this name later to sign in.